hexian000/neosocksd/API.md

 **Description**

-Returns a table of server configurations.
+Returns a table of server configuration values.

 ### neosocksd.resolve